-Summer is looking a lot different this year, and that’s especially true if you live in a city.
-Chances are your cramped apartment building doesn’t have an outdoor patio or grill.
+This summer is fortunately looking a lot brighter than last year's, and that means a lot more BBQs with friends and family who we haven't seen for quite some time.
+But if you live in a city, chances are your cramped apartment building doesn’t have an outdoor patio or grill.
 Or maybe you do have a sliver of outdoor space via your fire escape, but don’t you dare make a fire on the thing you’re supposed to use to get out if your food goes up in flames.
 There’s no need.

 Living somewhere that lacks proper outdoor space isn’t enough to keep summer food cravings at bay, though.
-In fact, with the arrival of warmer weather and social distancing keeping us from a lot of the “normal” summertime fun, we’re more ready than ever to sink our teeth into charcoal-charred ears of corn and seared smash burgers.
+In fact, with the arrival of warmer weather and a wave of fresh vaccinations, we’re more ready than ever to sink our teeth into charcoal-charred ears of corn and seared smash burgers.

-Not content to miss out on all the deliciousness of cookout fare this summer, I talked to restaurant owners, cookbook authors, and other outdoor cooking pros about how I can recreate fiery grilled food inside my tiny Brooklyn apartment.
-Luckily, they happily shared creative ideas to make it work -- even in the smallest of spaces and with the shittiest of exhaust hoods.
+Not content to miss out on all the deliciousness of cookout fare without a proper outdoor grilling setup, I talked to restaurant owners, cookbook authors, and other outdoor cooking pros about how I can recreate fiery grilled food inside my tiny Brooklyn apartment.
+Luckily, they happily shared creative ideas to make it work—even in the smallest of spaces and with the shittiest of exhaust hoods.
 So open your windows and stock up on ingredients because here are all the different expert-approved ways you can “grill” inside this summer.

 Get your hands on a grill pan

 Sometimes all it takes to make you feel like you’re eating a summertime feast are a few bold grill marks.
 Crispy char lines are basically a requirement for kabobs and make most any meat leaps and bounds better.
 Fortunately, that picture-perfect sear is pretty easy to recreate inside.